 - Chopped fresh parsley, for garnishing

-- In a pot or large skillet with a tight-fitting lid, heat the oil and 1 tablespoon of the butter over medium heat.
+- In a large skillet or pot with a tight-fitting lid, heat the oil and 1 tablespoon of the butter over medium heat.
 Add the chicken and season it liberally with salt and pepper.

 - Cook the chicken for about 5 minutes, or until cooked through.
 Transfer the chicken to a plate and set it aside.